Stall rest secrets

 Keeping your horse sane and busy while on stall rest can be challenging.
 It’s a sudden change of lifestyle, and requires some thoughtful planning and experimentation to keep your horse sane.

-• It’s critical that every horse needs to be trained for life in a stall.
-Even horses that lie outside 24/7.
+- It’s critical that every horse needs to be trained for life in a stall.
+Even horses that live outside 24/7.
 Surgery, accidents, quarantine, and travel may all require stalling your horse.
-This is not the time to train your horse, do this now.
-Same goes for trailering.
+This is not the time to train your horse, do this now before stalling becomes necessary.
+The same goes for trailering – train now to be prepared for later.

-• Stall rest is especially difficult if your horse is a high-performance athlete, as the sudden elimination of exercise can make him rather “spicy”.
+- Stall rest is especially difficult if your horse is a high-performance athlete, as the sudden elimination of exercise can make them rather “spicy.”

 Hand graze your horse on stall rest for a break, some distraction, and some quality time.